New tools to improve performance

-Of course, if you intend to be in business in the future, it’s always smart to invest in growing your organic traffic.
-And companies that have been producing higher volumes of content for longer time periods have a distinct advantage.
-So, the longer you wait, the harder it’ll be.
+Of course, if you intend to be in business in the long run, it’s always smart to invest in growing your organic traffic regardless of where you focus your efforts up front.

-No matter where you invest, It’s essential to measure the volume of traffic, leads and customers you are generating from your organic and paid traffic channels.
-You can also gain insight into which keywords or ad campaigns are driving better results and focus more effort and budget on the ones working and less on the ones that aren’t.
+No matter where you invest, it’s essential to measure the volume of traffic, leads, and customers you are generating from your organic and paid traffic channels.

-Word of mouth marketing can not be beat.
-When your customers help you acquire new customers, growth can be exponential.
+Word-of-mouth marketing cannot be beaten.
+When your existing customers help you acquire new customers, growth can be exponential.

-Perfected by consumer internet companies as early as hotmail.com (before it was bought by Microsoft), Airbnb and Gmail, as well as newer internet software darlings like Dropbox, Slack and every successful social network ever, virality is every SaaS startup’s dream.
+Perfected by consumer internet companies as early as Hotmail (before it was bought by Microsoft), Airbnb, and Gmail—as well as newer internet software darlings like Dropbox, Slack, and every successful social network ever—virality is every SaaS startup’s dream.

 To measure virality, calculate your viral coefficient.
 The formula is simple:

-At Databox, we pay closest attention to the number of PQLs who convert to customers, but we also measure the overall number of new users who convert to customer too.
-As an example, we measure our PQL to customer conversion rate as the percentage of PQLs that end up converting to paid customers.
-Here’s our simple formula:
+You should pay close attention to the number of PQLs who convert to customers but also measure the overall number of new users who convert to customers, too.

-A simple way to calculate this is to divide the total MRR you have at the end of a month and divide it by the number of active customers at that time, like so:
+A simple way to calculate ARPA is to calculate the total MRR you have at the end of the month and divide it by the number of active customers at that time:

-A good practice is measuring ARPA for new and existing customers separately, to have a sense of how your ARPA is evolving or if new customers behave differently compared to existing ones.
-Some companies also calculate this as average sales price (ASP) to separate the impact of upselling from the price at the initial sale.
+A good practice is measuring ARPA for new and existing customers separately to have a sense of how your ARPA is evolving—or if new customers behave differently than existing ones.
+Some companies also calculate this as the average sales price (ASP) to separate the impact of upselling from the price at the initial sale.

-David Skok calls CAC “The Startup Killer,” as a very large number of startups have failed (even those that solved the Product/Market fit problem) because they did not find a way to acquire customers at a low enough cost.
-Understanding how much it costs to acquire new customers and identifying the most profitable marketing and sales channels is the key to profitably scaling a SaaS business.
+Understanding how much it costs to acquire new customers—and identifying the most profitable marketing and sales channels—is the key to profitably scaling a SaaS business.

-To calculate it, divide your total sales and marketing cost by the number of deals closed within a given period.
-If you’re following an inside, channel or field sales model, make sure to include salaries.
-If your product sells itself without salespeople, where you don’t need to grow your headcount as fast as customer acquisition scales, you can calculate your costs without the headcount costs.
+To calculate it, divide your total sales and marketing costs by the number of deals closed within a given period.
+If you’re following an inside, channel, or field sales model, make sure to include salaries.
+If your product sells itself without salespeople, you can calculate your costs without the headcount costs.

 Follow this formula:

-Per Skok, CAC changes drastically based on the complexity of your selling model.
-Freemium or No Touch self-service business models have CAC between $0 and $200.
-Light & High touch inside sales inflate CAC to between $300 and $8,000, and with a field sales team your CAC can go from $20,000 to even up to $200,000.
+CAC changes drastically based on the complexity of your selling model.
+Freemium or self-service business models have CACs between $0 and $200.
+Light and high-touch inside sales inflate CACs to between $300 and $8,000.
+With a field sales team, your CAC can go from $20,000 to even up to $200,000.

-Recurring revenue is the lifeblood of any SaaS business.
-The MRR is a single and consistent number to track, no matter how many pricing plans and billing cycles you have.
+Your MRR is a single and consistent number to track no matter how many pricing plans and billing cycles you have.